0xcharly/nix-config/README.md

 I share some of my Nix configurations with my Mac host and use Nix to manage _most_ aspects of my macOS installation, too.
 This uses the [nix-darwin](https://github.com/LnL7/nix-darwin) project.
-I don't manage _everything_ with Nix yet, in particular I don't manage apps.
+I don't manage _everything_ with Nix yet, in particular I don't manage most of my GUI apps.
 I plan to migrate some of those in time.
 My system settings, Homebrew, etc. are however already managed by Nix.

 To utilize the Mac setup, first install Nix using some Nix installer.

-I use the [nix-installer](https://github.com/DeterminateSystems/nix-installer) by Determinate Systems.com.
+I use the [nix-installer](https://github.com/DeterminateSystems/nix-installer) by Determinate Systems.
 The point is just to get the `nix` CLI with flake support installed.

 Once installed, clone this repo and bootstrap the `nix-darwin` installation: